liztan/little-bee/README.md

 #### Breastfeeding

 [Boppy Breastfeeding Pillow](https://amzn.to/2zBXSa2) When baby is small, it's good to have a pillow to prop them up.
 I've got two Boppys!
 Later on, we use it to prop her up.
-She's also slept wedged in one for a while (supervised, of course!)
+She's also took naps wedged in one for a while (supervised, of course!)

 [Haakaa Manual Breast Pump](https://amzn.to/2NJc8G0) This thing is amazing!
 It expresses milk by suction, you just pop this sucker on and go about your business.
 It's small, lightweight, and portable.
 I like traveling with this instead of dealing with the electric pump set up.

-[Breast Pump](https://amzn.to/2zEjDWD) You get a free breast pump with insurance (Thanks, Obama!) but you're limited to whichever brand and model they cover.
-I use the Ameda Finesse pump and it's serving me well.
-I like that it's a closed system meaning the milk doesn't come in contact with the pump and that it's relatively small so that it's easy to lug around.
+You get a free breast pump with insurance (Thanks, Obama!) but you're limited to whichever brand and model they cover.
+I use the [Ameda Finesse](https://amzn.to/2zEjDWD) pump and it's serving me well.
+I like that it's a closed system meaning the milk doesn't come in contact with the pump and that it's relatively small so it's easy to lug around.

 For storage, I've used Ameda and [Medela](https://amzn.to/2MOCHKv) ones, never had a problem with freezing and thawing with either.

 #### Cleaning

-[Stokke Flexi Tub with newborn support](https://amzn.to/2zCYLin) Love that this folds up and doesn't take up a ton of space.
+[Stokke Flexi Tub with newborn support](https://amzn.to/2zCYLin) It's basically a bucket that folds up.
+The newborn support is sturdy and holds her up well.
+Love that this doesn't take up a ton of space when not in use.

 [Wash cloths](https://amzn.to/2LiHbG8)